Warm Springs Addiction, Treatment, & Change (WATCh) Program

 Program Goals

-The WATCh Program has as one of its primary goals the operation of a safe, humane program that provides a place of custody and provides programs and services that offer clients opportunities for positive change.
+The WATCh Program has as one of its primary goals the operation of a safe, humane program that provides a place of custody and provides programs and services that offer Family Members opportunities for positive change.
 Specific goals have additionally been set as benchmarks for the measurement of the services provided and are as follows:

 Program Mission

-The Warm Springs Addiction Treatment and Change Program is a six-month, intensive, cognitive behavioral based Modified Therapeutic Community, which assists clients (clients) to develop those skills necessary to create prosocial change, reduce anti-social thinking, criminal behavior patterns and the negative effects of chemical addiction while integrating more fully into society.
+The Warm Springs Addiction Treatment and Change Program is a six-month, intensive, cognitive behavioral based Modified Therapeutic Community, which assists Family Members (clients) to develop those skills necessary to create prosocial change, reduce anti-social thinking, criminal behavior patterns and the negative effects of chemical addiction while integrating more fully into society.

 Community, Counseling and Correctional Services is a company, through diversity, that continues to changes lives, one-life-at-a-time, by providing services and programs to the persons in need.